-This idea of open correctness assertions gave rise to the development of a Gentzen-style proof system [DFG98] that serves as the basis for the implementation of the verification tool.
-On top of a fairly standard proof system we added two rules: a "cut" rule for decomposing proofs of a system with multiple processes to proofs about the components, and a discharge rule based on detecting loops in the proof.
+This idea of open correctness assertions gave rise to the development of a Gentzen-style proof system [DFG98] that serves a the basis for the implementation of the verification tool.
+On top of a fairly standard proof system we added two rules: the first a "cut" rule for decomposing proofs of a system with multiple processes to proofs about the components, the second a discharge rule based on detecting loops in the proof.
 Roughly, the goal is to identify situations where a latter proof node is an instance of an earlier one on the same proof branch, and where appropriate fixed points have been safely unfolded.
 The discharge rule thus takes into account the history of assertions in the proof tree.
-In terms of the implementation this requires the preservation of the proof tree during proof construction.
-Combined, the cut rule and the discharge rule allow general and powerful induction and co-induction principles to be applied.
-Examples include induction on the dynamically evolving architecture of a system, induction on datatypes, and co-induction on possibly infinite computation sequences.
+In terms of the implementation this unfortunately requires the preservation of the proof tree during proof construction.
+Combined, the cut rule and the discharge rule allow general and powerful induction and co-induction principles to be applied, ranging from induction on the dynamically evolving architecture of a system, to induction on finitary and co-induction on infinitary datatypes.